yzygit1230/DFLNet/README.md

 ## Test

-Modify the paths in lines 15 to 19 of the eval.py, then simply run:
+Modify the paths in lines 14 to 15 of the eval.py, then simply run:

 ```python
 python eval.py